mishramurli464/Machine_Learning/Evaluation and Cross-validation.md

 True Negatives (TN): The model correctly predicted 895 emails as not spam.
 From this confusion matrix, we can calculate various evaluation metrics for our classification model:

 Accuracy: The overall accuracy of the model can be calculated as = 98.5 %
 Precision: The precision of the model, which measures the proportion of correctly predicted positive instances, can be calculated as=90%
 Recall (Sensitivity): The recall of the model, which measures the proportion of actual positive instances that are correctly predicted, can be calculated as=94.7%
 Specificity: The specificity of the model, which measures the proportion of actual negative instances that are correctly predicted, can be calculated as=98%
 F1 Score: The F1 score, which is the harmonic mean of precision and recall, can be calculated as 2 * (Precision * Recall) / (Precision + Recall).
 These metrics provide insights into the performance of the classification model and how well it is able to correctly predict the positive and negative instances.
-Accuracy: The overall accuracy of the model can be calculated as (TP + TN) / (TP + FP + FN + TN).
-Precision: The precision of the model, which measures the proportion of correctly predicted positive instances, can be calculated as TP / (TP + FP).
-Recall (Sensitivity): The recall of the model, which measures the proportion of actual positive instances that are correctly predicted, can be calculated as TP / (TP + FN).
-Specificity: The specificity of the model, which measures the proportion of actual negative instances that are correctly predicted, can be calculated as TN / (TN + FP).
-F1 Score: The F1 score, which is the harmonic mean of precision and recall, can be calculated as 2 * (Precision * Recall) / (Precision + Recall).

 ## Sample error & True error